Market Insight

 What AI can (and can’t) do

 However, whilst useful for low-risk, standardised residential property valuations, particularly for remortgages or portfolio reviews, AVMs have clear limitations.
 They rely on historical data and algorithms that may not capture current market sentiment, unique property characteristics, or local nuances.
+They cannot conduct a physical inspection, assess condition in context, interpret complex legal or planning matters, or understand a client’s objectives.

 That’s why RICS rightly mandates that AVMs must always be overseen by a qualified professional who retains responsibility for the valuation.
 Data may be abundant, but insight, context, and accountability remain human.

-The irreplaceable skill of the Valuer
+The irreplaceable skill of the professional Valuer

 AI can calculate, but it cannot comprehend.